United Airlines says it made $1 billion in the second quarter and sees strong remainder of 2023

 United Airlines said Wednesday it earned more than $1 billion in the second quarter despite canceling 3,800 flights in the last two weeks of June, when it struggled to recover from storms that crippled its key operation in the New York City area.

-United indicated that it sees no let-up in strong demand for tickets: It raised its forecast of full-year profit.
+United indicated that it sees no let-up in strong demand for tickets: It raised its forecast of third-quarter and full-year profit.

 The report underscores how airline revenue and profits are soaring as travel bounces back after the pandemic.
 Big carriers like United are benefitting especially from the strong recovery in international travel after the lifting of COVID-19-related restrictions.

+CEO Scott Kirby blamed the Federal Aviation Administration for restricting flights at the airport, then apologized for taking a private flight out of the New York area while thousands of United passengers were stranded.

+Since then, Kirby has said the airline must consider reducing its schedule in Newark to limit future disruptions.

-Cheaper fuel is also helping.
-United spent $1 billion less on fuel than it did in the same quarter last year.
+The airline is also getting a huge boost from cheaper fuel.
+United spent $1 billion less on fuel than it did in the same quarter last year, when fuel was its largest single expense.

+Now the biggest cost is labor.
+United’s spending on pay and benefits jumped $874 million, or 31%, to $3.71 billion in the latest quarter.
+Just last weekend, the airline agreed to a $10 billion deal that, if ratified by pilots, will raise their pay by up to 40% over four years.

 United’s second-quarter profit of $1.08 billion compared with $329 million in profit a year earlier.
 It works out to $5.03 per share, excluding one-time items, on revenue of $14.18 billion.
 Both figures beat Wall Street expectations.
 Analysts had forecast earnings of $4.03 per share on revenue of $13.90 billion, according to a FactSet survey.